 Silver tetradrachm, 26mm, 14.52 gm.

 Pella mint, 342-336 BC.

 Philip II, father of Alexander the Great, gained control of Macedon in 359 BC.
 Ca. 356 BC he acquired the gold mines of Mt.
-Pangaeum, married Olympias, and his horse was victorious at Olympia.
-By 337 he had become hegemon over all Greece, he was murdered the following year at Aigai by Pausanias.
+Pangaeum, married Olympias, and his horse won at Olympia.
+By 337 he was hegemon over all Greece, he was murdered the following year at Aigai by Pausanias.

 Le Rider, 199.